emmercm/www/src/blog/_shebang.md

 The `<executable>` should be an absolute (non-relative) path to either an interpreter (`sh`, `bash`, `pwsh`, `python3`, `ruby`, `node`, etc.), or an executable that can _find_ an interpreter (`/usr/bin/env`).

 Shebangs let files assert what interpreter should run them (and IDEs frequently pick up on them for syntax highlighting), but they are just shortcuts to more verbose commands.
 The executable specified will be invoked with the optional argument, and then the name of the script, and then any arguments after.

+Here are some examples that execute the same way:

 - ```bash
   #!/usr/bin/env bash